CayCelis/Cayla-Celis-Portfolio/non-academic-projects.md

 </head>
 <body>

-<p>Figure 1.
-Wheel grousers.
-Created to be attached to wheel shell via dowels and rivets. </p>
+<p>The above picture displays the wheel grousers I CAD-ed for our skid-steer drivetrain.
+My final CAD, made with SOLIDWORKS' Sheet Metal functionality, took account of the various machining practices needed to create them such as waterjetting and metal bending.
+As MARS typically makes modular designs, the grousers are attached to each wheel shell via small steel dowels and rivets. </p>

 </body>
 </html>